AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 **Answer:** The horizontal center to center spacing of the plate settlers is 3.118 centimeter.

-3. Approximately how many plate settlers spaces are needed in each sedimentation tank?
+**3. Approximately how many plate settlers** spaces are needed in each sedimentation tank?
 Assume the maximum length of the upflow region of the sedimentation tank is used.
 Neglect the lost space at the end of the sedimentation tank due to the angle of the plate settlers.

 .. code:: python